Foresteam/XNBTEdit/README.md

 # XNBTEdit.
 Edit NBT in XML
 NBT-XML converter.
-Helps you with editing.
+Also capable of editing.
 ## Features
 * NBT -> XML and back
 * Easy editing in XML (similar to HTML)
 * Text editor of your choice
-* Possibility to convert a file without opening the editor (if you want to share it, for example)
+* Ability to only convert a file
 * SNBTs are also parsed.
 No more scary inline tags!
-(IN PROGRESS)
+*There may be issues with non-ASCII characters.
+Gonna implement, later.*

 **WARNING.
 Manually editing NBT files is not safe.
 So be sure you know what you\'re doing.
 Or, at least, create a backup.
-If you didn\'t and something went wrong, you can try to load the previous version, saved in the same folder with .backup extension.**
+If you didn\'t and something went wrong, you can try to load the previous version saved in the same folder with .backup extension.**

 Before:
 ```h